Sophia Steinbrenner: Business career

-Sophia Steinbrenner (died 13 December 1933) was an American businesswoman.
-She was born as Sophia Minch; her parents were Philip and Anna Minch of Vermilion, Ohio.
-When Anna Minch died in 1905, Sophia took over Kinsman Transit (the family business), a large shipping concern, with her husband as general manager.
+Anna Minch took over Kinsman Transit when her husband died.
+When Anna died in 1905, Sophia took over the family business, a large shipping concern on the Great Lakes, with her husband Henry Steinbrenner as general manager.
+Four ships of the line were named SS Henry Steinbrenner.
 Their son, George M. Steinbrenner, became general manager when his father died in 1929.